hexhex/hexlite-owlapi-plugin/README.md

 Be careful:
 * the `<conda-environment>` will be deleted if it exists
 * hexlite will be deleted and cloned anew if it exists

+# Development

+* In Visual Studio Code, it might be necessary to do

+    conda init bash
+    conda init powershell

+  for making the setup work.